english-blog/english-blog.github.io/_posts/2012-03-18-the-golden-motorcycle-gang-jack-canfield-william-gladstone-book-review.md

 **Number of Pages:** 256
 **Language:** English

-My friend read this book and said, "*Its a boring story.
-I didn't even complete the book*".
-But, one of my favorite author Neale Donald Walsch said, "*Wonderfully entertaining, emotionally uplifting and spiritually enlightening story*".
+My friend read this book and said, *Its a boring story.
+I didn't even complete the book*.
+But, one of my favorite author Neale Donald Walsch said, *Wonderfully entertaining, emotionally uplifting and spiritually enlightening story*.
 Conflicting reviews.
 Yet, I decided to read the book anyway.

 This is the autobiography of the author Jack Canfield who frequently gets a strange dream or a vision.